The Garden of Giving Up

 of my childhood bedroom

-Your fervent paternal need to share wisdom,
+Your fervent paternal need

 to deliver the message